 1) Adjusted for non-recurring income of 3.37 million and non-recurring expenses of 0.19 million in Q1 2014/15

 About Wolford AG

-Wolford AG headquartered in Bregenz on Lake Constance (Austria) operates 16 subsidiaries and markets its Legwear, Ready-to-wear, Lingerie, Swimwear, Accessories and Trading Goods product segments in about 70 countries via more than 260 monobrand stores (own and partner-operated), approximately 3,000 trading partners and online.
-The company, which has been publicly listed on the Vienna Stock Exchange since 1995, generated sales of EUR 156.47 million in the 2012/13 financial year (May 1, 2013 April 30, 2014) and has about 1,560 employees.
+Wolford AG, which is headquartered in Bregenz on Lake Constance (Austria), operates 16 subsidiaries and markets its products in roughly 60 countries through 270 monobrand stores (own and partner-operated), approximately 3,000 trading partners and online.
+The company, which has been listed on the Vienna Stock Exchange since 1995, generated revenues of 155.87 million in the 2013/14 financial year (May 1, 2013 April 30, 2014) and has about 1,560 employees.
 Since its founding in 1950, Wolford has become a leading global manufacturers brand in the segment of luxury tights, exclusive lingerie and high quality bodywear.